Heterogeneous Self-Supervised Acoustic Pre-Training with Local Constraints: Experiments

 \subsection{Multi-Domain Pre-Training}

-In this experiment, we use English speech data collected from a broad variety of domains.
-All the speech data has a sampling rate of 16KHz.
-Table \ref{tab:data} gives the details of domain distribution and the amounts of data from each domain.
-Data is collected from a total of nine domains including Broadcast News, ViaVoice dictation, AMI meetings, Great Britain (GB) English, Librispeech, Australian (AU) English, Hospitality and Accented English (Asian and Latin).
-Among these nine domains, data from the first five domains is used for pre-training while that from the last five is used for downstream fine-tuning and test.
-Therefore, in the downstream fine-tuning tasks, two domains are seen in the training (GB English and Librispeech) and three domains are unseen from the training (AU English, Hospitality and Accented).
-The data is also unbalanced in amount where some domain can have as many as 860 hours of speech while the others can have only 40 hours.
-We use this setting to simulate the real-world application scenarios.
-The hours of speech on test sets are also shown in the table.
-Note that Librispeech (test-clean/test-other) and Accented (asian/latin) both have two test sets by themselves.
+In this experiment, we use English data collected from a broad variety of domains.
+All the speech signals have a sampling rate of 16KHz.
+Table \ref{tab:data} gives the details of the domain distribution and the amount of data from each domain.
+Data is collected from a total of eight domains, including Broadcast News, ViaVoice dictation, AMI meetings, British (GB) English, Librispeech, Australian (AU) English, Hospitality, and Accented English (Asian and Latin).
+Among these eight domains, data from the first five domains is used for pre-training, while that from the last five is used for downstream FT and test.
+Therefore, in the downstream FT tasks, two domains are seen in the pre-training, and three domains are unseen.
+The data is unbalanced in amount.
+We use this setting to simulate real-world application scenarios.
+The hours of speech on test sets are shown in the table.
+Note that Librispeech (clean/other) and Accented (Asian/Latin) both have two test sets.

 The pre-trained acoustic model is a Conformer model \cite{Gulati_conformer}.
 The input is 40-dimensional log-Mel spectrogram features and their first and second-order derivatives.
 Features of every two adjacent frames are concatenated which gives 240-dimensional input vectors.
 The model has 10 conformer blocks.
 Each block has 512 hidden units and 8 attention heads of 64 dimensions.
 The convolution kernel size is 31.
 The total number of parameters is 70M.
-The self-supervised training is carried out using the BEST-RQ criterion.
+The self-supervised training is carried out using BEST-RQ.
 The masking probability in BEST-RQ is 0.02.
 The mask span is 20 frames.
 The masked frames are replaced with Gaussian noise with 0 mean and 0.1 variance.
 The size of the random codebook is 256.